aksommerville/fullmoon4/etc/doc/maps-format.md

 transmogrify X Y MODE STATE # STATE=[1:pumpkin], MODE=[to,from,toggle]
 indoors
-wind N|E|S|W # direction it blows *to*, opposite the meterological convention
+wind N|E|S|W # direction it blows *to*, opposite the meterological convention sketch X Y BITS # Creates sketch if there are none initially.
 ```

 Resource IDs may be name or number.